Have you gotten into an argument over which grease or oil is the best? Don’t be ashamed, it is quite common.

 Until recently there was a club, that no one talked about, where there were underground fights by people disagreeing about which oil or grease is the best.
 Ok—oil discussions don’t get that heated, but it is an important topic, and it is a topic littered with misinformation.

-So today we are going to answer the synthetic vs mineral oil question, so you don’t have to break the first rule of buying an oil or grease.
+So today we are going to answer the whole synthetic motor oil vs mineral oil question, so you don’t have to break the first rule of buying an oil or grease.
 (If you don’t know the first rule is: Buy the right oil or grease, buy what you need)

 It’s all About Marketing!